-A. The Stamford Animal Control and Care Center (SACCC), consisting of an Animal Control Manager, Animal Control Officers and staff, is responsible for executing federal, state and city laws, policies and directives concerning health, welfare and safety of
+- A. The Stamford Animal Control and Care Center (SACCC), consisting of an Animal Control Manager, Animal Control Officers and staff, is responsible for executing federal, state and city laws, policies and directives concerning health, welfare and safety of Stamford residents as regards to animals and concerning the health, welfare and humane treatment of animals within its jurisdiction. - B. The SACCC operates as part of the Stamford Police Department, under the supervision of the police chief and the city's Director of Public Safety and Health.
+Both the SPD and the city government may also issue policies and directives for the SACCC. - C. The SACCC will manage the established volunteer and adoption policies and processes.

-- Stamford residents as regards to animals and concerning the health, welfare and humane treatment of animals within its jurisdiction. - B. The SACCC operates as part of the Stamford Police Department, under the supervision of the police chief and the city's Director of Public Safety and Health.
-Both the SPD and the city government may also issue policies and directives for the SACCC. - C. The SACCC will manage the established volunteer and adoption policies and processes. - D. The SACCC will maintain an active plan to use print, electronic and social media to reunite lost pets with their owners and to encourage adoptions of the shelter's animals. - E. As directed by the city's Director of Public Safety, Health, and Welfare, the SACCC shall participate in regular consultations with the rest of the animal welfare community to share information on developments in Stamford's animal welfare situation. - F. The SACCC shall assure that neuter/spay, vaccinate, and microchip every animal leaving the shelter for adoption or transfer to an animal welfare agency for adoption or fostering shall be neutered/spayed, vaccinateed, and microchipped.
+- D. The SACCC will maintain an active plan to use print, electronic and social media to reunite lost pets with their owners and to encourage adoptions of the shelter's animals. - E. As directed by the city's Director of Public Safety, Health, and Welfare, the SACCC shall participate in regular consultations with the rest of the animal welfare community to share information on developments in Stamford's animal welfare situation. - F. The SACCC shall neuter/spay, vaccinate, and microchip every animal leaving the shelter for adoption or transfer to an animal welfare agency for adoption or fostering.
 Vaccinations for dogs shall include rabies, distemper, Bordatella and parvovirus.
-Vaccinations for cats shall include rabies and feline distemper. - G. The SACCC may use money from the Dog Fund, a local fund generated by dog license fees retained by the City of Stamford, for such neutering and microchipping or to provide sanctuary for healthy animals that are deemed not adoptable. - H. Surrender policy. - (31) SACCC may not accept a surrender by an owner/keeper who is not a resident of Stamford. - (42) In the case of a pet surrender, SACCC should first work with the owner/keeper surrendering a pet to see if guidance or private training can keep the owner/keeper and pet together. - (32) If that step does not work, SACCC should provide the owner/keeper with a list of animal welfare organizations that can accept the pet for placement and/or adoption. - (3) SACCC may not accept a surrender by an owner/keeper who is not a resident of Stamford. - (4) SACCC may accept a surrender for compassionate reasons, on a case by case basis, for a fee of \$50.
+Vaccinations for cats shall include rabies and feline distemper. - G. The SACCC may use money from the Dog Fund, a local fund generated by dog license fees retained by the city City of Stamford, for such neutering and micro chipping or to provide sanctuary for healthy animals that are deemed not adoptable.

+H. Surrender policy.

+- (1) In the case of a pet surrender, SACCC should first work with the owner/keeper surrendering a pet to see if guidance or private training can keep the owner/keeper and pet together. - (2) If that step does not work, SACCC should provide the owner/keeper with a list of animal welfare organizations that can accept the pet for placement and/or adoption. - (3) SACCC may not accept a surrender by an owner/keeper who is not a resident of Stamford. - (4) SACCC may accept a surrender for compassionate reasons, on a case by case basis, for a fee of \$50.
 That fee may be waived at the discretion of the Animal Control Manager or his/her assistants, based on the situation of the surrender. - (5) SACCC should maintain a registry of all available animal welfare groups with whom it works to help identify sources of assistance for those owners and animals needing help.

 Sec.
-111-11. - Responsibilities of pet owners/keepers.
+111.-11. - Responsibilities of pet owners/keepersguardians.

-- A. It is the obligation of all Stamford pet owners/keepers to follow federal, state and Stamford laws concerning the care of their pets, obeying anti-cruelty state statutes and providing adequate housing, food, water and cleanliness to them. - B. Licensing. -Dog owners are required to obtain a dog license through the Office of the Town and City Clerk, by providing identification, presenting proof of rabies vaccination, and paying the appropriate fee.
+- A. It is the obligation of all Stamford pet owners/guardians keepers to follow federal, state and Stamford laws concerning the care of their pets, obeying anti-cruelty state statutes and providing adequate housing, food, water and cleanliness to them. - B. Licensing. -Dog owners are required to obtain a dog license through the Office of the Town and City Clerk, by providing identification, presenting proof of rabies vaccination, and paying the appropriate fee.
 Dogs up to one year must get the parvovirus vaccination if they are applying for licensing.
-Dog owners shall microchip their pets to make it easier to identify lost dogs and reunite them with their owners.
+Dog owners are also encouraged to microchip their pets to make it easier to identify lost dogs and reunite them with their owners.